Arista

 We can’t be sure how long the law will remain in effect.
 But under federal law, this year you can qualify for a tax break when you install a new HVAC system.
 Typical savings are $5,000 or more, depending on the size of the system.
 And that can do a lot to help offset the cost of replacing an older and less efficient system with newer green HVAC technology.

-Getting rid of old R22 AC units and buying new green air conditioning technology today will prevent expensive repairs AND let you take advantage of the current tax break.
+Getting rid of AC units that use these old refrigerants and buying new green air conditioning technology today will prevent expensive repairs.
 And of course, any newer green HVAC technology will run more efficiently, for added cost savings.

 3. Local support for going green